puppetlabs/puppet-docs/source/puppet/4.5/reference/lang_windows_file_paths.markdown

 > * When a literal double backslash is intended, a quadruple backslash must be used.

-## File System Redirection (When Running 32-Bit Puppet on 64-Bit Windows)
+## File system redirection (when running 32-Bit Puppet on 64-Bit Windows)

 Managing files in the `C:\Windows\system32` directory can be problematic.
 The short version is: